Rights of Parties to a Contract: Everything You Need to Know

 In specific and limited cases, the court may call for "specific performance," which means the breaching party is required to fulfill its agreement obligations.
 Typically, this kind of solution is only possible when there is a unique item involved (such as real estate), or when monetary damages would be indefinable.

 If you need help understanding the rights of parties to a contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.